keatonmurray/Signup-form/README.md

 # Signup-form
-A practice signup form mini project that interacts with the database that allows the user to create an account and login using the account created
+A practice signup form mini project that interacts with the database allowing the user to create an account and login to it using the account created